In this article, I will try to help you understand Options Greeks and use them to your advantage.

 One possible strategy is to combine vega positive and theta positive trades with vega positive and theta negative ones.
 This is what we do at SteadyOptions.
 A Calendar spread is an example of vega positive theta positive trade.
 When combined with a straddle trades which are vega positive theta negative, a balance portfolio can be created.

-Conclusion: when you trade options, use the Greeks to your advantage.
+Conclusion: when you trade options, use the Greek option trading strategies to your advantage.
 When they fight, you should win.
 Like in a real life, always know who is your friend and who is your enemy.

-The following videos give a short introduction of the options Greeks:
+The following videos will help you understand options Greeks:

-We invite you to join us and learn how we trade our options strategies.
-We discuss all our trades including the Greeks on our forum.
+We invite you to join us and learn how we trade our Greek options trading strategies.
+We discuss all our trades including the Greeks on our options trading forum.